-As of v2018.2+, Exago supports using filters based on a formula.
-There is not a flag to enable this in the Admin Console, and will appear by default.
+As of v2018.2+, the application supports using filters based on a formula.

 Advanced Report Designer